sfuerte/zbx-mssql/README.md

 ## System requirements

-- Optional, ODBC driver installed and configured on Zabbix Server.
+- Optional, ODBC driver installed and configured on Zabbix Server (see below).
-For Debian 9 (stretch), install the following packages via:
-`apt-get install odbcinst tdsodbc unixodbc`

 ## Features